1. Overview

 if, else, and, or

 3.3.
-Arithmetic and bitwise operation
+Arithmetic and Bitwise Operations

-BunTalk support basic arithmetic [ + , - , * , / , %] and () operations
+BunTalk supports basic arithmetic operations [ + , - , * , / , % ] and parentheses () for grouping.

-ptr(5+6); // print 11 to UART
+ptr(5 + 6); // Prints 11 to UART

-ptr((5+9)%10); // print 4 to UART
+ptr((5 + 9) % 10); // Prints 4 to UART

-ptr(7&3); // print 3 to UART
+ptr(7 & 3); // Prints 3 to UART

-ptr(5|2); // print 7 to UART
+ptr(5 | 2); // Prints 7 to UART

-ptr(5^1); // print 4 to UART
+ptr(5 ^ 1); // Prints 4 to UART

-label.text(bar.val()*2); // Set label text to value of bar multiply 2
+label.text(bar.val() * 2); // Sets the label text to the value of bar multiplied by 2

-label2.text((bar.val() + bar2.val()) / 2); // Set label2 text to (bar.val()+bar2.val()) / 2
+label2.text((bar.val() + bar2.val()) / 2); // Sets label2 text to the average of bar.val() and bar2.val()

 3.4.
-Flow control and logical operation
+Flow Control and Logical Operations

-BunTalk support flow control and logical operation
+BunTalk supports flow control and logical operations.

 Syntax |

-operation |
+Operation |

 ! |

-Logical inverse |
+Logical NOT |

 == |